greymd/tmux-xpanes/man/man.md

 `xpanes` and `tmux-xpanes` (alias of `xpanes`) commands have following features.

 * Split tmux window into multiple panes
-  * Build command lines from given arguments & execute them on the panes
+  * Build command lines & execute them on the panes
 * Runnable from outside of tmux session
 * Runnable from inside of tmux session
 * Record operation log
-* Layout arrangement for panes
+* Flexible layout arrangement for panes
+  * Select layout presets
+  * Set columns or rows as you like
 * Display pane title on each pane
 * Generate command lines from standard input (Pipe mode)

 OPTIONS
 -------